omgnetwork/OIP/xxxx-ewallet-blockchain-integration.md

 ### eWallet Ethereum Name Service

 The eWallet Ethereum Name Service is a smart contract running on the Ethereum blockchain that allows eWallet providers to register their eWallet as being part of the network.
-It is a simple key/value storage where the key is the eWallet primary public key and the value their current domain name.
+It is a simple key/value storage where the key is the eWallet master public key and the value their current domain name.

 - Option #1: Using [ENS](https://ens.domains/)
 - Option #2: Build a simple eWallet Name Service.